How to Improve Your Credit Score

 A credit score is a measure of all your debt and credit history.
 Banks and other lenders will use the credit rating system to see if an individual is suitable for a loan.
 People with a higher-than-average credit rating are considered lower risk and, therefore, a better loan applicant.
 If you’re thinking about applying for a loan, or you’ve recently been denied a loan, you should order a credit report from Equifax to check your rating.

-• Below Average (≈0–459)
+- Below Average (0–459)

-• Very Good (≈735–852)
+- Very Good (735–852)

-If you have a very good to excellent credit rating, you may find it easier to get a loan.
+If you have a very good to excellent credit score or rating, you may find it easier to get a loan.
 If you have a bad credit score, you may need to change your financial habits to achieve a credit score increase.

 If you’re not looking for a loan in the next few months, preparing your credit history is good for any future loans.
-All items marked on your credit report will remain there for at least two years, with some items (default rulings, bankruptcies, etc.) lasting at least five.
-Following these ways to improve your credit score can help you in the future (e.g., for a home loan mortgage).
+Credit information stays on your credit report for different durations depending on what it is.
+Credit enquiries, for example, will remain for two years while defaults will remain for five years.Following these ways to improve your credit score can help you in the future (e.g., for a home loan mortgage).

 Why is it necessary to improve your credit score?

-The most common reason people in Australia seek to improve their credit rating is to borrow money.
+The most common reason people in Australia seek to improve their credit score is to borrow money.
 When starting and building a credit score, you can take out small loans or apply for a credit card.
 A credit card is an excellent way to increase your credit rating as these require a good amount of discipline to maintain.
 Provided you consistently keep your card under its limit and make regular payments that are more than the minimum, you’ll likely see an improvement in your credit rating.

 After ordering your credit report from Equifax, you can read through the details and check that everything is accurate.
 Many people in Australia have found some inconsistencies in their reports.
-If you find an error or a loan record that you did not authorise, you can contact the reporting agency, and they’ll investigate.
-Most of the time, these issues will be an error caused by the lender not reporting something correctly, but occasionally it may be due to identity theft
+If you find an error or a loan record that you did not authorise, you can contact the credit reporting agency, and they’ll investigate.
+Most of the time, these issues will be an error caused by the lender not reporting something correctly, but occasionally it may also be due to identity theft.

 How to improve your credit score?